tyyoonlab-snu/PPI-Landscape-2025/README.md

 Because the dependencies (`numpy`, `pandas`, `scikit-learn`, `umap-learn`, `numba`, `matplotlib`, `seaborn`) are all cross-platform Python packages, the pipeline is expected to run on any standard Python 3 environment (Linux, macOS, Windows) with `requirements.txt` installed.
 Users wishing to run the code locally are welcome to do so, but should be aware that the exact pinned versions of `umap-learn` and `numba` may interact differently with their local Python and BLAS libraries. **For maximum reproducibility, we recommend running the Python pipeline on Google Colab.**

 The MATLAB pipeline has been tested on:
-- MATLAB R2021a or later with the Image Processing Toolbox
+- MATLAB R2024b or later with the Image Processing Toolbox

-> ※ 실제 테스트하신 MATLAB 버전·OS가 있다면 더 구체적으로 명시해주세요 (예: "Tested on MATLAB R2023b under Windows 11")

 ### Hardware requirements